esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 - 4D image (x, y, z + direction of diffusion)
 - need parameters about the strength of the diffusion "gradient" and its direction (`.bval` and `.bvec`)

+### Other

+MRI can also be used for spectroscopy, but this is not covered as it isn't a true image.

 ## Neuroimaging file formats

 | Format Name | File Extension | Origin                                         |